guosongxu/guosongxu.github.io/index.md

 title: "Home"
 ---

-Guosong Xu is an Assistant Professor of Finance at Rotterdam School of Management at Erasmus University.
-He is also an Associate Member of the Erasmus Research Institute of Management (ERIM).
+I am an Assistant Professor of Finance at Rotterdam School of Management at Erasmus University.
+I am also an Associate Member of the Erasmus Research Institute of Management (ERIM).

 <p style="margin-bottom:10px"><strong>Research interests:</strong><br>
 Corporate Finance, Behavioral Finance, Political Economics<p>